Exam-Style Online Test | Class 11 Chemistry: Thermodynamics

 30 / 30

-30. Which of the following is an extensive property?
+30. Which of the following sets contains only intensive properties?

 Please provide information to view your result.